a tool is something that you control, either on your own or in conjunction with others, consensually.

 I was in freefall.
 I pieced my head together well enough, but everything was setting me on edge.
 It was as if I was living in an meltdown tunnel.

 I started reviewing my past in more depth, my childhood in particular.
 My childhood had no filter.
 I stacked rocks.
 I stared at shiny things.
 I’d read the encyclopedia, or go through the same book for hours.
 I’d stim in whatever way I’d please, or get stopped from doing so.
 While a lot of things were rather intense (I remember throwing up in the green stamp store as a toddler because everything was way too green), the most overwhelming thing in my environment were authority figures and other kids.
 I’d run into closets at the school, chase my crush’s boyfriend when my neurology spiked, reinvent the rules of a game on the fly while we were playing it together, fight back.
 When I got sufficient support from teachers (which did happen twice), I’d focus on school work, and start to relax.
 In those cases, the teacher served as a sort of stand-in for friends.
 The moment I’d move to the next grade, the support was gone, and everything would fall apart again.
 I decided to bail on society when I was 14, left high school when I was 16, and save for a few rather miserable years where I half-assedly and very angrily tried to assimilate in my 30s, that’s where I’ve lived since.
 This is not an “Aspie success story”.
 I’m not even sure it’s an Aspie failure story.
 The “fitting in, eventually, but still being sort of quirky” narrative wasn’t me.
-(I also think that narrative is assmiliationist, but it seems like some people are able to sustain that better than I canfrequently at a cost.)
+(I also think that narrative is assmiliationist, but it seems like some people are able to sustain that better than I can — frequently at a cost.)
 I’m not sure that I’m that different from when I was younger, I’m just an older, more experienced, less traumatized version of myself.

 Eventually, I started finding more cogent answers on the basis of lived experience, not just diagnostic criteria.
 I pieced together that “Asperger’s” no longer exists, “functioning labels” are flawed and offensive, and that there’s community to be found across the entire spectrum — but that it’s less likely to be found in a book from a mainstreaming-focused publisher.
 I was wounded, but I was magical as well.

-But you got a lot in common, you really do
+“You might not believe it You might not believe it But you got a lot in common, you really do You both love me and I love both of you”

 What saved me was reading people who have a strong self-advocacy narrative around being disabled.
 I can’t integrate into society, I’ve tried.
 Perhaps in the future, I will, but I’m not going to risk setting myself up for more failure.
 It looks way too much like “I didn’t even know that you’re autistic!”, which is both offensive and not who I am.
 People know that I’m different well enough to comment on it, resist it, give me grief over it all my life.
 I don’t hold any resentment over that (now, at least), but I get the message.
 It hurts to say that I’m “too weird” for even “weird subcultural spaces”, let alone mainstream ones, but I am in a lot of cases.
-I discovered support materials that were more of a fit – “Loud Hands“, “All The Weight of Our Dreams“, autistic bloggers who write about being Autistic as a disability (including bloggers with multiple disabilities), all from a self-advocacy and crip liberation perspective.
+I discovered support materials that were more of a fit – “Loud Hands“, “All The Weight of Our Dreams“, autistic bloggers who write about being Autistic as a disability (including bloggers with multipledisabilities), all from a self-advocacy and crip liberation perspective.

 I also started to realize – admit to myself, really – that I’m not always capable of speech.
 Definitely not fluent speech.
 When I started writing this, I was coming off of two days where I could barely speak.
 This is probably tied to burnout in part, but I’ve always preferred not speaking.
 When I speak, I’m not speaking as much as translating (writing is the same way for me, it’s just easier), and unless I’m scripting, I’ll have to pause at times (or go mute for a bit) to “catch up”.
 When I am speaking, I do love to talk about interests with friends that I trust, one-on-one.